 PEDIGREE encompasses 100,000 people, 20,000 cancer families, 1,000,000 bio-specimens, data, researchers and community representatives.
-It brings together facilities with similar purposes across the nation and has existing ties to international research consortia.
+It brings together facilities with similar purposes across Australia and has existing ties to international research consortia.

-PEDIGREE governs the use of resources from CEID and the breast and colon cancer family registers.
+PEDIGREE governs the use of resources from CED and the breast and colon cancer family registers.

 - Health 2020/The Melbourne Collaborative Cohort Study